lenargum/libraryProject/README.md

 [Go to GUI branch](https://github.com/lenargum/libraryProject/tree/Graphical-User-Interface)

 ## Building
 This project was made using IntelliJ IDEA.
 Compile `MainPage` class.
 You may use `javac`, but it was not tested.
 Java 8 or newer is required.
+GUI may not compile on OpenJDK.
+Please, install FX module or use Oracle JDK instead.